IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 ## The Murder
 - Owl killed Gyrfalcon bc they got too close to finding out she's a false priest, and finding out abt her search for Nexida
 	- Killing Gyrfalcon was also convenient to spark a war, which would destroy Avizallo
-	- ==how did gyrfalcon find this out??
+	- ==Gyrfalcon became suspicious bc:
+		- reduced guards in the reservoirs
+		- found mentions of the Queen of Thieves?
+		-
 - Found out gyrfalcon's true identity
-	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence that gyrfalcon's civilian identity wrote
+	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence between Orin + Gandras
-	- correspondence related to the motive for murder (nexida)
-	- wrote to plead for sibling, who was suspiciously arrested while kite fighting?
+		- Macaw accidentally left one of Orin's letters at the Rookery?
+Or the temple?
+		- Find letter from Gandras in Orin's mailbox, or Owl produces Orin's letter to put PCs on Macaw's trail
 - Assassin sniped gyrfalcon while they were off service in their apt
-	- newly replaced window
 - somehow incite the riot
 - faked lividity by beating up the body, then plant the body at the site of riot
 	- Assassin casted Lightning Arrow to get electrocution burns
-- assassin
+- assassin - who is he? is he an avizallan? plant seeds to identity, someone who went missing
-	- play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? or with magic missile?
+	- play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? magic missile crossbow (missilebolt crossbow)?
+	- gloomstalker + assassin rogue
 ## The Councillors

-*all insight checks against the Court have disadvantage bc they're masked*
+*all insight checks against the Court have disadvantage bc they're masked* make kingfisher look sus - for the drama! to involve her more

 Owl: the mastermind
 - if owl asks the PCs to help investigate, why?